 Clinical and educational experts have joined forces to present a calendar of continuing professional development opportunities for occupational therapists and physiotherapists.
 CQUniversity has partnered with SWEP (State Wide Equipment Service) to deliver this program.
 Read more about professional development opportunities.

 CQUniversity believe quality education, training and research should be available to everyone, regardless of background, location or circumstance.
-Our goal is, to enable our Bachelor of Medical Science (Pathway to Medicine) students to become safe and effective practitioners and adaptable, life-long learners committed to improving patient and public health.
+Our goal is, to enable our Bachelor of Medical Science (Pathway to Medicine) students to become safe and effective practitioners and adaptable, life-long learners committed to improving patient and public health through the Regional Medical Pathway.
 Therefore, it is essential to identify prospective students who have the potential to be outstanding doctors.
 Read more on how you can become part of this important selection process.